 - IPConfiguration: This test verifies that a valid IP address is assigned to the NIC.
 It also checks if the associated gateway is on the same subnet as the IP address. - DNSConfiguration: The test verifies that at least one DNS server is assigned and can be reached by a ping request.
-If the ping message failed whereas the lookup was successful, only a warning message is reported, as some DNS servers might not respond to ICMP packets.
-Furthermore, the functionality of the DNS server is tested performing a predefined DNS lookup and optionally a reverse lookup. - DHCPLease: In case of using DHCP on a machine running Windows, the IP address is checked to ensure that the network interface card is not set up to use a so called Autonomic Private IP Address (APIPA).
+Furthermore, the functionality of the DNS server is tested performing a predefined DNS lookup and optionally a reverse lookup.
+If the ping message failed whereas the lookup was successful, no warning message is reported. - DHCPLease: In case of using DHCP on a machine running Windows, the IP address is checked to ensure that the network interface card is not set up to use a so called Automatic Private IP Address (APIPA).
 This might occur, if the server has no more capacities to provide a new IP address or if the user participates in an encrypted wireless LAN (e.g. WEP) using an invalid key. - PingOwnIP: To exclude a communication problem between the operating system and the NIC, the IP address assigned to the adapter is pinged. - PingWellKnownHosts: This tests sends a ping request to a list of predefined well known hosts.
 If a specified number of hosts in this list does not respond in time, the test returns an error.